Author: Nuno Correia

 Still Moving

-Still Moving invites you into a space where instinctive physicality meets linguistic thinking, using mixed reality (MR).
+::Project by Liis Vares and Taavet Jansen:: Still Moving invites you into a space where instinctive physicality meets linguistic thinking, using mixed reality (MR).
 The project, part of the larger Held in Human series, explores the meaning of presence and “being in a body” in a contemporary world where technology significantly extends and mediates human experience.
-Equipped with a see-through VR headset that allows for…
+Equipped with…

 • NINO